9 Dreamy Islands to Visit on Your Next Cruise Holiday

 Norwegian offers a number of cruise itineraries to different parts of Japan, including Okinawa.
 The island of Okinawa offers a plethora of things to do, or you can relax on one of its beautiful beaches.
 Visit Shuri Castle, which was home to the Ryukyu royal family for around 400 years.
 There is a reconstructed Ryuku village where you can learn about the island's culture and local crafts.
 Be sure to try local Okinawan cuisine, which is a delicious blend of Southeast Asian and Chinese cuisines.

 Ready to start planning your dream island getaway?
-Be sure to sign up with your e-mail for Norwegian Cruise Line's latest news and cruise deals.
+Be sure to sign up with your e-post for Norwegian Cruise Line's latest news and cruise deals.